 The transport sector is undergoing radical change with technological advances introducing new mobility forms, such as Connected and Autonomous Vehicles (CAVs) and Mobility-as-a-Service (MaaS).
 The integration of these in the current transport system entails important research challenges, both in terms of how this integration should take place as well as what impacts it will have.
 Ioannis’s research attempts to provide an insight into these aspects, with recent activity tackling the aspects of CAV control algorithms, highway design standards for CAVs, using CAVs to improve traffic control, evaluating MaaS schemes, and estimating the impact of CAVs and MaaS on land use.

-Ioannis teaches on the following modules:
+Ioannis teaches on the following modules at the University of Southampton:

 CENV3060 Highway & Traffic Engineering (lecturer)